Bachelor of Science in Simulation and Game Design at The Universities at Shady Grove

-You don't have to come to Baltimore for a UB degree.
+You don't have to come to Baltimore for a UBalt degree.

-You can earn the University of Baltimore’s B.S. in Simulation and Game Design degree at the Universities at Shady Grove in Rockville, Maryland.
+Students who have completed 56 college-level credits can transfer to The University of Baltimore’s B.S. in Simulation and Game Design program at The Universities at Shady Grove (USG) in Rockville, Maryland.

 USG is a partnership of nine University System of Maryland universities, offering undergraduate and graduate degree programs from across the state at its campus in Montgomery County.

-As a UB student attending USG, you will pay the same tuition and have the same financial aid opportunities as does any other UB student (you may pay differing fees based on your home campus).
-Your classes at USG will be taught by UB faculty, and you’ll graduate with a UB degree.
+As a UBalt student attending USG, you will pay the same tuition and have the same financial aid opportunities as does any other UBalt student (you may pay differing fees based on your home campus).
+Your classes at USG will be taught by UBalt faculty, and you’ll graduate with a UBalt degree.

 Upcoming Events at USG